 Open up a free account with IFTTT and allow it to connect with your Pinterest account.

-When you are in IFTTT, click on New Applet under your email in the top right-hand corner.
+When you are in IFTTT, click on your PROFILE picture in the top right-hand corner and then click CREATE.

 Click on the blue +this